 - Install the fuel cap.

-Like I mentioned earlier, old fuel can leave behind gummy deposits that can restrict fuel flow through the fuel lines.
+As I mentioned earlier, old fuel can leave behind gummy deposits that can restrict fuel flow through the fuel lines.
 When this happens, remove the fuel line and install a new fuel line of the same diameter and width.
-You will need to replace the fuel line if you find it is dry, cracked or kinked.
+You will need to replace the fuel line if you find it is dry, cracked, or kinked.

 If you are not getting fuel to the carburetor, you are running a good filter and you don’t have any clogs in the fuel lines, you may have a clogged fuel vent.
 You can test this by placing your Ryobi string trimmer on a level surface.